desh-woes/private-ai/#60DaysOfUdacity.md

 3. Thanks to @Arka for the constant motivation.
 I really love what you are doing with the Anime image generation.
 I'm a big anime fan.

 4. Github Repo: [https://github.com/desh-woes/private-ai/blob/master/%2360DaysOfUdacity.md](https://github.com/desh-woes/private-ai/blob/master/%2360DaysOfUdacity.md)

+### Day 25:
+**Update** - 22/07/2019
+1. Today I continued exploring the tensorflow library for deep learning.

+2. I also continued working with the course content and exploring federated learning.